Metro Transit rolling stock: Locomotives

 The Northstar commuter rail line's first five locomotives are the MP36PH-3C, manufactured by MotivePower in Boise, Idaho at a total cost of $13,823,000.
 The first of the locomotives, #501, was delivered October 3, 2008.
 The other four arrived around New Years Day of 2009.
 The locomotives are numbered sequentially 501 through 505.

 Around the time the line began service in November 2009, it was announced that a negotiations were underway with the Utah Transit Authority to acquire a sixth locomotive from their FrontRunner service.
 This locomotive arrived in December 2009.
 By June, Metro Transit decided to purchase the UTA locomotive due to high leasing costs and the need to have an extra locomotive for when others are being repaired or inspected. $2.85 million for buying the locomotive and repainting it in Northstar livery came from a $10.1 million contingency fund built into the original cost of the service.

 Passenger coaches

-Northstar uses the Bombardier Bi-Level Coach, a number of which are configured as cab cars.
+Northstar currently utilizes eighteen Bombardier Bi-Level Coach cars, a number of which are configured as cab cars.
 With no straightforward way to turn the trains or locomotives around at the ends of the line, the train is simply run in reverse from Big Lake to Minneapolis.
 The engineer remotely controls the locomotive from the cab car in the last coach of the train.

-Official documents state that the line uses seventeen Bombardier BiLevel Coach passenger vehicles, although an 18th coach (#712) has apparently been photographed.